tribbie/clubman/INSTALLATION.md

 ### get markdown plugin

+Retrieve the MarkDown CakePHP plugin through GitHub into the *appclubman* directory structure.

     cd clubman
     git clone git://github.com/maurymmarques/markdown-cakephp.git ./appclubman/app/Plugin/Markdown

 ### merge clubman app into cakepphp app directory

+Now, merge the Clubman app into the CakePHP.

     cd clubman
     rsync -av --remove-source-files ./appclubman/app/ ./app/

-    you can now check/remove the ./appclubman directory
+You can now check (it should not contain files) and then remove the ./appclubman directory.
+It is no longer needed.

 ## Configuration

-Now all files are downloaded, let's configure Clubman
+Now all files are downloaded, let's start configuring Clubman.

 ### activate config files (cakephp)